Arachne/Verifier/docs/index.md

 # Documentation

 This extension is here to provide easy annotation-based verification whether given action is available or not.
-The most typical use-case is authorization (see Arachne/SecurityRules) but you can write your own handlers as well.
+The most typical use-case is authorization (see Arachne/SecurityVerification) but you can write your own handlers as well.
+It is not actually limited to annotations eiter, you can provide your own implementation to provide verification rules.

 ## Installation